 They believe that space matters to human feelings and human endeavors.
 They believe that life is better when people feel connected to each other and to the places where we live.
 That connection makes people care about their community.
 When people care, life is better.

-Likened to the Green Coyote Don Kennell created to look over Meow Wolf in Santa Fe, Dash has taken up residence at Molly’s Spirits Longmont.
+Likened to the Green Coyote Don Kennell created to look over Meow Wolf in Santa Fe, Dash has taken up residence at sister store Molly’s Spirits Longmont.
 By creating monumental sculptures, Kennell hopes to make animals visible and to bring particular species into human consciousness, and this piece certainly achieves that goal.